 An island of ranches is what Isla Rancho means.
-Burias Island, one of the three islands of Masbate is dominated by ranches hence the name.
+Burias Island, one of Masbate’s three islands, is dominated by ranches hence the name.
 There are two main towns on the island, San Pascual on the northern end and Claveria in the middle.
 The Isla Rancho Festival is a festivity in San Pascual town.
-It is a young festival, only on its second year to entice more tourist to the region but San Pascual town itself was founded 184 years ago.
-The festival dates coincides with its founding anniversary, this year at May 10–17, 2015.
+It is a young festival, only in its second year to entice more tourists to the region but San Pascual town itself was founded 184 years ago.
+The festival dates coincide with its founding anniversary, this year May 10–17, 2015.

 Cowboys and Cowgirls

 The schedule for the Isla Rancho Festival Streetdance was on a Friday, May 15, 2015, the day the group was also set to leave the island.
 We thought we won’t be able to witness their parade but it was fortunate the program would start early in the morning.
 We had time to see them prepare as they assemble near the school grounds.
 One by one the participating groups came in and it was great to see their dazzling costumes.
 The festival queens were the more heavily adorned and we had a chance to see how it takes a number of people to properly attach all the items to her costume.

 More story and photos on the next page…